 Derek Stewart

-Controlled Environment Agriculture/Vertical Farming- The developments in the APGC, including the spin in of Intelligent Growth Solutions and Liberty Produce Ltd, have brought intense focus on the emerging files of total controlled environment agriculture, including vertical farming.
+Controlled Environment Agriculture/Vertical Farming– The developments in the APGC, including working with global vertical farming companies, have brought intense focus on the emerging files of total controlled environment agriculture, including vertical farming.
 This approach exploits integrated systems to facilitate sustainable, local crop growth on a large scale and, via some of the grants identified below, are being shown to have many benefits such as significantly reduced water and nutrient use compares to filed and existing glasshouse systems, offer the ability to alter the taste, texture, appearance and nutritive value of a crop without and genetic manipulation, and if linked to renewable energy sources offer a route to decarbonising the crop production supply chain.

 Organoleptic, bioactivity and functionality basis of plant-derived foods– the functional qualities, flavour, aroma, texture, visual appearance bioactivity etc are often the driving factors in food consumption.
 However, each of these parameters are multi-component and interrelated.
 However, through collaborations with geneticists in academic and industry organisations, who have unique germplasm segregating in organoleptic parameters, and by applying rigorous and concerted chemical, biochemical, physical and molecular biological approaches we are taking this area forward.
 Aligning this with the activities in Controlled Environment Agriculture/Vertical Farming makes this a central activity to the APGC.